 What if I forget to bring my envelope to Mass?

 There are extra envelopes at the back of the church.
-Please include your name and place it in the collection basket so that we can record your attendance.
-If you prefer, you may place a check in the offertory basket.
+When using an extra envelope, please include your name and place the envelope in the collection basket, so that your attendance will be recorded.
+If you prefer, you may simply place a check in the offertory basket.

 Are summer months part of the equation?

-What if my children are active with traveling sports teams or other traveling activities and we are gone many weekends?
+What if my children are active with traveling sports teams, and we are frequently out of town on weekends?